firavoyage/blogging/projects.md

 ## perceive

-### `awesome`
+### `para`

-> plain filter instead of promotional recommendation engine
+> the elegant reader

-- categories
+- zoom perspective
-  - world goods list
+  - on contents sidebar
-  - social media channel
+  - on the left of a header
-  - personal blog
+- content preview
-  - community
+  - link
-  - resource
+  - footnote
-  - wiki
+  - details
-  - ...
+- portable
-- tags
+  - html
-  - anime
+  - pdf
-  - manga
+  - docx
-- rating and ranking
+- inspired by
-- source
+  - notion
-  - awesome lists
+  - mdbook
-  - wotaku.wiki
+  - gitbook
-  - webfollow list
+  - mkdocs & material for mkdocs
-  - rss source list
+  - docusaurus

 ### `eat`